MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/warehousing/warehouse-basic-flow-putaway-pick.md

 ms.author: andreipa
 ---

-# <a name="walkthrough-of-inbound-and-outbound-flow-in-basic-warehouse-configurations" />Walkthrough of inbound and outbound flow in Basic Warehouse Configurations
+# <a name="walkthrough-of-inbound-and-outbound-flow-in-basic-warehouse-configurations"></a>Walkthrough of inbound and outbound flow in Basic Warehouse Configurations

 This walkthrough demonstrates how to complete inbound and outbound flows in the Basic: Order-by-Order configuration.
 For more information, see [Overview of different configuration options](../../design-details-warehouse-management.md#overview-of-different-configuration-options).

-## <a name="prerequisites" />Prerequisites
+## <a name="prerequisites"></a>Prerequisites
 To complete this walkthrough, you need to make yourself a warehouse employee at *SILVER* location by following these steps:
 1. Choose the ![Lightbulb that opens the Tell Me feature 1.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Warehouse Employees**, and then choose the related link.
 2. Choose the **User ID** field, and select your own user account on the **Users** page.
 3. In the **Location Code** field, enter *SILVER*.

-## <a name="inbound-flow-receiving-and-putting-away-in-basic-warehouse-configurations" />Inbound flow: Receiving and Putting Away in Basic Warehouse Configurations
+## <a name="inbound-flow-receiving-and-putting-away-in-basic-warehouse-configurations"></a>Inbound flow: Receiving and Putting Away in Basic Warehouse Configurations

 In [!INCLUDE[prod_short](../../includes/prod_short.md)], the inbound processes for receiving and putting away can be performed in four ways using different functionalities depending on the warehouse complexity level.